 Continuing our new daily series, we continue to take a look at players the Buffalo Bills may consider selecting at some point during the 2017 NFL Draft.
 While these players may not all be first round quality, this series will look at players across all the rounds that the Buffalo Bills could select during the draft process.

-Moving on from the potential day two selection of cornerback Adoree’ Jackson, today, we take a look at a player that could also be selected by Buffalo on day two of the draft.
-Needing depth and talent at the wide receiver position, the Buffalo Bills could be tempted into selecting Penn State star Chris Godwin.
+Moving on from the potential day two selection of wide receiver Chris Godwin, today, we take a look at a player that could be selected by the Bills on day three of the draft.
+Potentially looking for a developmental option at quarterback, the Buffalo Bills could consider the great Jim Kelly’s nephew in Ole Miss quarterback Chad Kelly.

 Follow us on Twitter here

-The post 2017 Buffalo Bills Draft Prospects: Wide Receiver Chris Godwin appeared first on Cover32.
+The post 2017 Buffalo Bills Draft Prospects: Quarterback Chad Kelly appeared first on Cover32.